ysdn2019/Graduates-List/graduates/andrea-poon.md

 ---
 path: /work/Chroma
 graduate: Andrea Poon
-mainimg: /assets/work/poon_andrea_project2_web_main.jpg
+cover: /assets/work/poon_andrea_project2_web_main.jpg
-thumbnailimg: /assets/work/poon_andrea_secondary_web_thumbnail.jpg
+thumbnail: /assets/work/poon_andrea_secondary_web_thumbnail.jpg
 title: Chroma
 groupmembers:
-fields: Branding, Packaging
+category: Branding, Packaging
 mediumdimensions: Package Design
 description: Chroma was created to introduce children to pencil crayons and reusable packaging.
 An elephant shaped, multi-functional package was developed where the trunk of the elephant can function as an easel and the package itself can be reused as an organizer with adjustable dividers.
 digitallink: